MarcGoddard/lseg/log-monitoring-app/README.md

 A modular Python application for monitoring job durations from log files, reporting warnings and errors if jobs exceed specified thresholds.
 Now structured for maintainability and scalability.

+This application was created with Vibe coding and prompt generation and refinement with GitHub Copilot and Python on VS Code using GPT-4.1.

+See lseg/log-monitoring-app/ for refactored v2.0

+The app monitors job durations from a CSV log file and reports warnings or errors if jobs exceed specified time thresholds.
+It now supports logs spanning multiple days, CLI arguments, export to CSV/JSON, and improved error handling.

 ## Project Structure

 ```